Module 1: Introduction to Inferential and Descriptive Statistics & Research Design

 Assignments for this module.

-Module Due date Assignment type Short name Long name Points Effort (low) Effort (high) Expected word total
+Module Assignment type Short name Long name Points Effort (low) Effort (high) Expected word total

 Note that the “Introduction to R” requires just a bit of a reflection submitted to D2L!